Are You Tired of the Same Old Relationship Problems?

 “I already have one foot out the door.
 What’s the point of couples therapy now?”

+The more you believe your partner is at fault and needs to change for your relationship to improve, the less initiative you will take to change the patterns that are held in place between you.
 Discernment or mixed agenda counseling is different from counseling where both partners are wanting the same outcome of staying together.
 If you are seeking treatment to determine if you’re going to stay together, therapy can offer you a safe, nonjudgmental space to share your thoughts openly and honestly.
 Solutions-focused couples counseling is an excellent theory to assist you in understanding why you are keeping one foot in the door.
 We can build on that!

 “My partner doesn’t want to come to couples counseling.”

 For relationship counseling to work most effectively both you and your partner attend should attend joint treatment.
 You both contribute to your shared relationship dynamic, and for real healing to occur, it is best to have a shared commitment and willingness to grow together.
-However, if your partner does not want to attend couples treatment, but you crave support and guidance for yourself, I encourage you to consider individual counseling.
+However, if your partner does not want to attend couples treatment, but you crave support and guidance, I encourage you to consider individual counseling.
 You can make positive and profound changes in your own life.

 “If I’m vulnerable in sessions, I’m worried that my partner will use what I say against me at home.”